Beast-Viper/ViperDots-Hyprland/README.md

 Setting up this configuration is a breeze!
 Just follow these steps:

-IMPORTANT: Make sure you are not logged into Hyprland before running the script

 1. **Clone the repository:**
    ```bash
    git clone https://github.com/Beast-Viper/ViperDots-Hyprland.git ~/ViperDots-Hyprland